 As we age, our smiles age with us.
 We can provide a cosmetic consultation to help you choose which of the following cosmetic services would best help you makeover your smile:

 Accidents happen.
 Over time, our teeth take the brunt of some damage.
 You don’t have to live your life with broken or missing teeth.
-Dr. Linton, Dr. Voelker, and Dr. Davis are here to help you revitalize your smile with our restorative dentistry services.
+Dr. Linton, Dr. Voelker, and Dr. Frank Rogers are here to help you revitalize your smile with our restorative dentistry services.
 We offer a wide variety of tooth repair and replacement options to ensure that we can meet your needs.

 Additionally, if you suffer from a TMJ disorder or gum disease, we can help you counteract your symptoms and restore your peace of mind.
 Our restorative dentistry solutions include the following treatments options: